 Ingredients:

-- Oatmeal (rich in iron)
+- Oats (rich in iron)

 - Plant-based milk (optional, e.g. almond or oat milk)